hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/4-building-the-where-clause.md

 // ...
 ```

-We need a helper function here, which visits an expression, but always wraps the results in parentheses.
-This way, we
+So again we need a helper function here, which visits an expression, but always wraps the results in parentheses.
+This
-don't generate SQL with the wrong operator precedence in cases where logical operators are nested.
+way, we don't generate SQL with the wrong operator precedence in cases where logical operators are nested.

+Add the `visit_expression_with_parens` helper function:

 ```typescript
 function visit_expression_with_parens(parameters: any[], expr: Expression): string {